habanoz/tech-feed/_posts/2024-02-26-java-virtual-threads-benchmark-comparison.md

   - docker
 ---

-The much-anticipated Virtual Threads feature has finally been included as a standard in Java 21 LTS, promising to revolutionize the Java ecosystem.
+The much-anticipated Virtual Threads feature finally included as a standard feature in Java 21 LTS, promising to revolutionize the Java ecosystem.
 This post aims to explore the performance implications of utilizing virtual threads.